Linda Crampton is an experienced teacher with a first-class honors degree in biology. She writes about the scientific

 - difficulty in opening the eyes

-Whenever I get pink eye, the problem clears up on its own within a few days.
+So far, whenever I've had pink eye, the problem has cleared up on its own within a few days.
 The CDC says that it isn't always necessary to seek a doctor's advice when experiencing conjunctivitis.
 It lists some situations in which a medical consultation is important, however.
-These include the presence of moderate or severe pain, intense redness, or vision problems.
+People should pay attention to the organization's recommendations.
+It says that a doctor should be visited if a person is experiencing moderate or severe pain, intense redness, or vision problems.
 A condition that fails to clear up on its own or with self-treatment also requires medical attention.

 Possible Treatments for the Disorder